Staff Profile

 Current Work

-Fiona's current research is practice-based and revolves around a development programme for micro-businesses.
+Fiona's current research is practice-based and revolves around development programmes for micro-businesses.
 Fiona and her co-investigators, Paul Richter and Leigh Sear, see this research as interactive research, deliberately linking research (knowing) and practice (doing).
 Through participating in the programme participants gain value through their experiential learning (doing) and these experiences are used to provide the empirical material (via observations, semi-structured interviews, focus groups and surveys) to address underpinning research questions (knowing).

 Other Expertise